Future of Work in 2022 and Beyond

 One of the biggest questions in the world of work has been whether or not Artificial Intelligence will prove to be a threat to human labor?

-The rise of internet technology has been worrying people if the advancing technology will destroy jobs for quite some time now.
+The rise of internet technology has been worrying people if the advancing technology will destroy jobs for quite some time.
 Human beings are supposedly competing against something that can outperform us in almost anything.

 A 2013 computerization study found that 47 percent of American workers held jobs at high risk of automation in the next decade or two.